sketchplugins/plugin-directory/README.md

 - [Launchpad](https://launchpad.animaapp.com), by Anima Team: Turn your Sketch design into a live HTML website.
 - [Layer Renamer](https://github.com/leonardpauli/layerrenamer), by Leonard Pauli: Find or rename multiple layers at once using RegEx and flags in Sketch (v.45 tested)
 - [Library Symbol Replacer](https://github.com/zeroheight/library-symbol-replacer), by zeroheight: Sketch plugin to replace symbols in an existing documents with library symbols 💎 📚
+- [Lightwire](https://github.com/alex-matt/sketch-lightwire-plugin), by Alex & Matt: Plugin with ready-to-use wireframes that help you to bring your ideas to life fast and easy.
+You can find necessary wireframes using categories or search.
 - [Logo Fetcher](https://github.com/soulchild/sketch-logo-fetcher), by Tobi Kremer: Place logos from either the Logos API (SVG format) or Clearbit API (PNG format)
 - [Logodrop](https://github.com/iconscout/logodrop), by Iconscout: A Sketch Plugin to get brand logos right into Sketch App.
 - [Looper](https://github.com/sureskumar/looper), by Sures Kumar: Looper helps automate duplication of groups and layers.
 One can control properties like Rotate, Scale and Opacity while duplicating.
 This powerful combination enables artists and designers to create interesting geometric and organic patterns.